capy-language/capy/README.md

 ## Contributing

 Capy is open to contributions!
 See [`CONTRIBUTING.md`](./CONTRIBUTING.md) on how you can contribute.

-This file also explains how Capy's codebase internally works, so even if you don't plan on contributing it might be a good read.
+Even if you're not at all interested in contributing, this file explains how Capy's codebase works, which might be a good read if you're interested in compilers.

 ## License